BSN-Spartan/NC-Ethereum/README.md

 4 directories, 15 files
 ```

-#### 3.2.3 Starting the Node

-Each Data Center can only have one Default Node of Spartan-I Chain that interacts with the Data Center System.
-If a second Spartan-I full node is installed, this node then is called a regular full node.
-The two types of nodes launch in different ways.

-#### 3.2.3.1 Starting the Node by Commands
+### 3.3.2 Starting the Node

-##### Starting the Default Node:
+There are two kinds of full nodes in Spartan-I Chain: Default Node and Regular Node.
+**Default Node:** A full node that has administration functions.
+The first node that Data Center Operators build in Spartan-I Chain must be a default node, and it should be running before starting the Data Center Management System.
+**Regular Node:** A full node that has regular functions only, which synchronizes all data on the chain.

+Below is the command to start the default node:

 ```
-geth --networkid 9090 --datadir node1/ --syncmode 'full' --nodiscover --maxpeers 300 --verbosity 6 --ipcdisable --port 30001 --http --http.addr 0.0.0.0 --http.port 8545 --http.api 'eth,net,web3,txpool' --ws --ws.port 8546 --ws.addr 0.0.0.0 --ws.api 'eth,net,web3' --ws.origins '*' --allow-insecure-unlock --censorship.admin.address 0x94109ebFB3d4153a266e7AC08E8C6F868360DEE6
+geth --networkid 9090 --datadir node1/ --syncmode 'full' --nodiscover --maxpeers 300 --verbosity 6 --ipcdisable --port 30001 --http --http.addr 0.0.0.0 --http.port 8545 --http.api 'eth,net,web3,txpool,admin' --ws --ws.port 8546 --ws.addr 0.0.0.0 --ws.api 'eth,net,web3' --ws.origins '*' --allow-insecure-unlock --censorship.admin.address 0x94109ebFB3d4153a266e7AC08E8C6F868360DEE6
 ```
 **Important Parameters:**